 The Phara horses are the culmination of a dream inspired by the great Lewisfield Sun God (Aaraf by *Raffles x Aarafa by *Raffles).
 Back in the 1960's this dream began when Annette Patti was searching for her "ideal" specimen of the Arabian horse.
-At this time there were many imports coming to the States as well as many Saddlebred trainers transitioning into training/showing Arabian horses.
+At this time there were many imports coming to the States as well as many Saddlebred trainers transitioning into training and showing Arabian horses.
 Annette was extremely disillusioned at the direction our breed seemed to be going - moving from a classic, typey Arabian to a horse that more closely resembled the movement, size and look of the Saddlebred.
-Her search ended in 1964 at the Texas Fall Show in Dallas where the 1964 National Championships were being held.
+Her search ended in 1963 at the Texas Fall Show in Dallas where the 1963 National Championships were being held.

-She began by purchasing the best Sun God daughters (Lewisfield Sun God died tragically at 7 years of age, leaving only 24 foals), a full sibling to Sun God, and horses closely-related to Sun God.
-That dream has been her reality for the past 44 years - in which time she has bred 100 foals carrying the lines of Lewisfield Sun God and closely resembling him in conformation and type.
+She began by purchasing the best Sun God daughters (Lewisfield Sun God died tragically at 7 years of age, leaving only 24 foals), a full sibling to Sun God, and horses closely related to Sun God.
+That dream has been her reality for the past 60 years - in which time she has bred 100 foals carrying the lines of Lewisfield Sun God and closely resembling him in conformation and type.
 These horses have made their own legacy - the Arabian horses of Phara Farm.

 Left to right: Golden Pharao, sire of Golden Reflection, sire of SunGod Reflection, sire of Eclipse ofthe Sun